Boriswaikin/animated-octo-tribble/README.md

 Below is the feature of the program:
 1. Register the monkey by inputting the monkey's Name, Species, Sex, Size, Weight, Age and its favourite food.
 Not require to input the healthiness of the monkey as it is defaulted to be unhealthy.
+1.1 Message would be pop out to warn the user if there is invalid input when creating a monkey, for example:
+- The monkey's name is empty
+- The monkey's name contains non alphabets
+- The name of monkey already exist in the isolation or enclosure
+- Size input is less than or equal to zero
+- age input is less than or equal to zero
+- weight input is less than or equal to zero
 2. The new monkey being registered would be put in isolation with its picture and the name shown.
+2.1 Message would be pop out to warn the user if adding monkey to a full isolation.
 3. For the monkey living in the isloation, its name would be shown in the combobox.
 It allows us to select the monkey to be moved to enclosure.
-3. Able to move the selected monkey to the enclosure.
+4. Able to move the selected monkey to the enclosure.
 Once the monkey is moved to enclosure, the monkey would be taken away from the isolation and moved to be shown in the row (enclosure for specific species) according to its species.
+4.1 Message would be pop out to warn the uset if no monkey is availale to be moved from isolation to enclosure.
-4. Able to select the list of every enclosure by choosing the specific species.
+5. Able to select the list of every enclosure by choosing the specific species.
-5. Able to list out the names of the monkeys living in sanctuary in alphabetical order.
+6. Able to list out the names of the monkeys living in sanctuary in alphabetical order.

 #### How to run: